 To solve the “how to homeschool a Scribbler who isn’t even interested in scribbling” problem, I did what I always do when I run into a wall with homeschooling.
 I stepped back and observed him.
 Looking for ways to keep him engaged in learning whilst we are “doing school,” I watched the things he gravitated to.
 The goals of my observations were to reach him where he is at and still make learning fun and simple.

-I also started to notice how quickly and how often he was completing the kids puzzles we have.
-He was way past the age-levels on the boxes.
-People, knowing he was interested in puzzles, would give him 48 piece puzzles which would be completed in mere minutes and then pulled apart and put back together countless times in an afternoon.
+I also started to notice how quickly and how often he was completing the kid puzzles we have.
+He was way past the age levels on the boxes.
+People, knowing he was interested in puzzles, would give him 48-piece puzzles which would be completed in mere minutes and then pulled apart and put back together countless times in an afternoon.
 We moved him up to bigger puzzles – 100 pieces, 250 pieces, 300…up to 750.
 Being a puzzler myself, I knew the “proper” way to put a puzzle together – borders, big picture, empty space.
 My little guy does not work this way.
 It is almost as if the puzzle pieces go from being completely separate to being a puzzle with absolutely no rhyme or reason.

 My Scribbler Resource

 Having observed this little brain at work, I set about creating some simple resources just for him – puzzles!
 Last year I created the first set for him and he is still playing with them.
 Even though they are only 15 piece puzzles, some of them are challenging enough for him to ask for help – a rarity!
 Over the year, he has gotten used to the skip counting songs from CC, and we can always join each other in a hearty reminder to help with the puzzles.